 Please take note that the how to make stone veneer instructions below are specifically created for latex rubber stone veneer molds.
 If you are using plastic or polyurethane rubber molds you will not get the same quality results.

 Take the molds out of the box and lay them on a flat work-surface.
-If the molds came out the box a little warped looking, from shifting around during shipping, just lay them flat for 24 hours and they will be 100% back to normal.
+If the molds came out the box a little warped looking, from shifting around during shipping, just lay them flat for a few hours and they will be 100% back to normal.

 Once you have mixed your concrete you are now ready to fill the molds.
 We suggest pouring 1 gallon bucket full of concrete for each mold.
 Just wipe away the excess concrete and apply it to the next mold.